Sa-So/react-typescript/Redux/Redux.md

 ## predictable
 - state changes,
-- in redux state transitions are explicit , hence can be tracked
+- in redux state transitions are explicit (clear/not hidden), hence can be tracked

 ## global state
 - state available to all comp